applied-mixnetworks/sphinxmixcrypto/README.rst

 install
 -------

-You should probably install into a python virtual env.
+You should install into a python virtual env.

-I've replace the LIONESS implementation with my own: https://github.com/david415/pylioness
+I've replaced the LIONESS implementation with my own: https://github.com/david415/pylioness

 You can install it like this::